cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyRuleSettingsBlockPage">ZeroTrustGatewayPolicyRuleSettingsBlockPage</a>

-Custom block page settings.
-If missing/null, blocking will use the the account settings.
+Configure custom block page settings.

+If missing or null, use the account settings.
+Settable only for `http` rules with the action set to `block`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#block_page ZeroTrustGatewayPolicy#block_page}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#block_page ZeroTrustGatewayPolicy#block_page}

 ---